Olympiapark Berlin: Olympic preparations by the Nazi Reich

-The Berlin Racing Association was made to vacate their use of the complex, as the Grunewald Race Course was to be demolished in order to create the Reich Sports Field.
-The Berlin Racing Association were to be compensated according to Hitler's orders, by receiving the funding from the “Racing Association” as well as the “Union Club and the Society for Steeplechasing” to expand the race tracks that the Berlin Racing Association also owned in Hoppegarten and Karlshorst.
+The Berlin Racing Association was made to vacate their use of the complex, as the Grunewald Race Course was to be demolished to create the Reich Sports Field.
+The Berlin Racing Association were to be compensated according to Hitler's orders, by receiving the funding from the "Racing Association" as well as the "Union Club and the Society for Steeplechasing" to expand the race tracks that the Berlin Racing Association also owned in Hoppegarten and Karlshorst.

 In November 1933 the Nazi Reich Ministry of Finance established the Stadium Construction Office.
 Authority over this organization belonged to the Government Construction Counciller Sponzholz.
-In December 1933 the Minister of the Interior created the “Construction Committee for the Reich Sport Field”.
+In December 1933 the Minister of the Interior created the "Construction Committee for the Reich Sport Field".
 State Secretary Hans Pfundtner served as the Committee's chairman.
-October 11th, 1933 the proposed construction schedule was submitted to Hitler.
-October 31st Hitler visited the complex along with Reich Minister of the Interior Wilhelm Frick, approving the plans in principle.
+11 October 1933, the proposed construction schedule was submitted to Hitler.
+31 October Hitler visited the complex along with Reich Minister of the Interior Wilhelm Frick, approving the plans in principle.
 Nonetheless, Hitler voiced a number of concerns surrounding the architectural appearance of the buildings, and his wishes for stone to be used in the construction of the complex as frequently as possible, rather than concrete.

-December 14, 1933 Hitler had the March brothers called into his office, and decided to have them create a third design for an Olympic Stadium.
-This is the plan that was used, and contained not only the Olympic Stadium that would be built, but also other elements that were built such as the Olympischer Platz, parade grounds with the “Führerloge”, the Olympic Bell Tower along the east-west axis the Coubertinplatz, and the swimming stadium placed on the north-south axis.
+On 14 December 1933, Hitler had the March brothers called into his office, and decided to have them create a third design for an Olympic Stadium.
+This is the plan that was used, and contained not only the Olympic Stadium that would be built, but also other elements that were built such as the Olympischer Platz, parade grounds with the "Führerloge", the Olympic Bell Tower along the east-west axis the Coubertinplatz, and the swimming stadium placed on the north-south axis.
 Hitler approved plans for complex the same day.

 In late fall of 1933 demolition work began on the old Deutsches Stadion, and work commenced on the completion of the gymnasium that had been left half-finished since 1928.
 Construction took place from 1934 to 1936.
 Complying with Hitler's wishes, the stadiums were largely built using natural stone instead of concrete, requiring 39,538 cubic yards of stone.

 Demolition of the horse race track began in March 1934.

 Werner March preserved much of the woods on the slopes on all sides of the complex.
 A significant portion of the land was untouched woods and meadows.
 Despite a long history of use on the site, the majority of the Olympic Park's land was completely free of any existing buildings, with the existing buildings of the Sportforum in the far north end of the complex constituting exception to this.
 The north end's arrangement was largely governed by its existing structures.
 In other areas of the park, March desired to preserve much of the natural landscape.
-March had Professor Wiepking-Jürgensman assist in transplanting 40,000 trees to the northern portion of the park, in order to unite it with the surrounding natural landscape.
+March had Professor Wiepking-Jürgensman assist in transplanting 40,000 trees to the northern portion of the park, to unite it with the surrounding natural landscape.